vkjammala-arista/SONiC/doc/port_fec_flr/port_fec_flr.md

  Ethernet88        U           0             0                 0    0.00e+00       0.00e+00        0.00e+00
  Ethernet96        U           0             0                 0    0.00e+00       0.00e+00        0.00e+00
 ```

+In case FEC is not supported, FEC_FLR field will display "n/a" in the corresponding entry.

 ## 6 Unit Test cases